cndkhuong/cndkhuong.github.io/README.md

 > |					| - Tools : Jira, Hubson+Sonar, SVN, Eclipse/Soap UI
 > |					| - Environments : Database: Oracle, Application server: JBoss AS, Console, OS: Linux, Browsers: IE, Firefox and Chrome
 > | Position		| - Senior Developer (Backend) & Technique Teamlead
-> | Responsibility	| - Design and compose technical document
+> | Responsibility	| - Design system structure
-> | 				| - Research and apply Maven, Nexus, Sonar, Unittest, Loadtest for development team
+> | 				| - Build & support Maven, Nexus, Sonar, Unittest, Loadtest for development team
-> |					| - Building and coding framework
 > |					| - Review, update, fix defects, and maintain the stable code for the application
-> |					| - Support team members under the requirement, structure, and framework
-> |					| - Delivery and deploy the application on client side
 > |	Lessons Learned	| - Study about banking domain, SIM application
 > |					| - Structure of large system with module, communicate together by remote protocols & event (EIP)
 > |					| - Structure of client-server and API exposure with socket, web service & ISO8583 standard
 > |					| - Quality of code by use unittest, source code checktype (Sonar), test coverage, auto build,
 > |					| - Manage dependency libraries with Maven, Nexus
-> |					| - Deployment process and version control
-> |					| - Design authentication, authorization of parners when use API
 > |					| - Estimate task and assign, improve management skill
-> |					| - Merge banking process with application on SIM

 > **ECPAY** : likes an Electronic Payment Gateway by which providers and partners could execute their customers’ transactions such as transfer money from an electronic purse to other electronic purses, recharge money, paid water bills or electronic bills, and purchase prepaid card.